'An art book is a museum without walls'. Andre Malraux

 OPENING HOURS: Monday - Friday 10am - 5pm

 For further information contact:

 The library has an extensive reference collection consisting of leading international directories and dictionaries of art, as well as access to a large number of useful online resources.

-The collecting of monographs on artists has been a long standing commitment kept by the gallery since its foundation in the 19th century to this day.
-The collection holds many publications on key artists and library staff continue to catalogue and add to the collection on a daily basis.
+The collecting of monographs on artists has been a long-standing commitment kept by the Gallery since its foundation in the 19th century.
+The collection holds many publications on key artists, and library staff continue to catalogue and add to the collection on a daily basis.